-To further align the interests of non-employee directors and stockholders, each non-employee director is required to own shares of the Company's common stock having a value equal to the lesser of at least three times the non-employee director’s annual base cash retainer or a fixed number of shares, with a five-year period to attain that ownership level.
+To further align the interests of non-employee directors and stockholders, each non-employee director is required to own shares of the Company's common stock having a value equal to the lesser of at least five times the non-employee director’s annual base cash retainer or a fixed number of shares, with a five-year period to attain that ownership level.
 Until a director’s stock ownership requirement is met, the director must retain at least 75% of “gain shares” resulting from the exercise of a stock option.
 “Gain shares” means the total number of shares of common stock that are being exercised, excluding shares that would have been used to satisfy minimum tax withholding obligations had the director been employed as a common law employee.
 In addition to shares of common stock, vested but unexercised stock options, vested shares of restricted stock or restricted stock units (RSUs), and unvested performance share units (PSUs), restricted stock and RSUs count in determining stock ownership for purposes of the guidelines.
 The failure to comply with the stock ownership guidelines will result in the director being required to use one-third of any net annual retainer to purchase shares of the Company’s common stock.
 The Company’s stock ownership guidelines are available on its website at www.tetratech.com in the “Investor Relations” section.

 To further align the interests of Executive Officers and stockholders, the CEO is required to own shares of the Company’s common stock having a value equal to the lesser of six times the CEO’s base salary or a fixed number of shares; for each Executive Vice President to own shares having a value equal to the lesser of three times base salary or a fixed number of shares; and for each Senior Vice President to own shares having a value equal to the lesser of two times the executive officer’s base salary or a fixed number of shares.
 Until an executive officer’s stock ownership requirement is met, the executive officer must retain at least 75% of “gain shares” resulting from the exercise of a stock option or vesting of a restricted stock award.
 With respect to stock options, “gain shares” means the total number of shares of common stock that are being exercised less the number of shares, if any, used in the case of a cashless exercise to pay for the exercise price.
 With respect to restricted stock awards, “gain shares” means the total number of shares of common stock subject to any such equity award that vest.
 Gain shares do not include shares of common stock that are used to satisfy tax withholding obligations.
 Each executive officer has five years from the later of the date of such officer’s appointment or the date of adoption of the guidelines to attain the required ownership level.
 In addition to shares of common stock, vested but unexercised stock options, vested shares of restricted stock or RSUs, and unvested PSUs, restricted stock and RSUs count in determining stock ownership for purposes of the guidelines.
 An executive officer who fails to comply with the stock ownership guidelines will be required to use one-third of any net annual cash bonus to purchase shares of the Company’s common stock.
 The Company’s stock ownership guidelines are available on its website at www.tetratech.com in the “Investor Relations” section.